-At WWF-US, we’ve been on a journey shared by many other non-profits, religious organizations, universities, cities and states to better align our investments with our mission.
-We are very proud of the progress we have made and believe our results are among the best out there.
+At WWF-US, we’ve been on a journey shared by many other non-profits, universities, religious organizations, cities and states to better align our investments with our mission.
+We are very proud of the progress we continue to make and believe our results are among the best out there.

 WWF-US does not invest directly in any single company.
 We invest in funds, like most people do in their own retirement accounts.
-The returns from our portfolio and scheduled distributions contribute to funding our core operations, and investments in conservation across the world.
-We look for managers with a great track record and try to balance our portfolio to weather economic ups and downs.
+We look to partner with investment managers with great track records and try to balance our portfolio to weather economic ups and downs.
+The returns from our portfolio and scheduled distributions contribute to supporting our core operations and investments in conservation across the world.

-How is WWF aligning our investments with our mission?
+How is WWF-US aligning our investments with our mission?

-In 2013, we committed to targeting investments that are directly aligned with our mission, including investments in funds with strategies that are focused on sustainability and the shift to renewable energy sources.
-And as part of our periodic investments reviews, we take a hard look at our portfolio for exposure to oil and gas, coal and tar sands.
+WWF-US is committed to targeting investments that are aligned with our mission, including investments in funds with strategies that are focused on environmental, social and governance (ESG) issues, sustainability, and the transition to a low carbon economy.

-- target new funds with managers whose strategies can drive sustainable business and energy transformation,
+- seek funds with managers whose strategies can drive sustainable business and energy transformation;

-- wind down and avoid any new funds where managers targeted oil and gas, coal or tar sands; and wind down any legacy exposure to such funds;
+- avoid any investments in funds where managers target oil and gas, coal or tar sands; and wind down any legacy exposure to such funds;

-- As an example, between 2014-2021 WWF-US employed a strategy to eliminate even incidental gains from oil and gas from funds through an innovative financial instrument – a Stranded Assets Swap that was heralded as a “derivative for good.”
+- As an example, between 2014-2021 WWF-US employed a strategy to eliminate even incidental gains from oil and gas exposure through an innovative financial instrument – a Stranded Assets Swap that was heralded as a “derivative for good.”

 Investments are just the start

-Investments strategies do not equal conservation gains or climate action, however.
-We recognize our most important work includes partnering with governments, businesses, universities, NGOs and local leaders to bring conservation to a new level and accelerate the global transition to a clean energy economy.
+and accelerate the global transition to a low carbon economy.
 Together, we can catalyze the large-scale changes needed to protect the future of nature.